 Advertisement

 When the seed bomb meets moisture from rain or watering, the clay coating softens, allowing the seeds inside to germinate and grow.
 Seed bombs are often used in guerrilla gardening, reforestation, or restoring native plant species in degraded or neglected areas.

-In fact, the method was even used to help rebuild koala habitats in the northern rivers after the 2020 fires.
+In fact, the method was even used to help rebuild koala habitats in the northern rivers after the 2020 bushfires.

+Advertisement